kemccorm/introductory-project/README.md

 *Bonus:* create some test cases with more than one error.
 For example an encounter might not have an email, and also have a bad DRG.
 The invalid encounter's error key should then be an array containing a list of errors, instead of a single error.

-*Bonus:* create unit tests for key methods in your class, using the framework of your choice
+*Bonus:* create unit tests for key methods in your class, using the framework of your choice, or simple assert_true, assert_false functions